dreasysnail/INSET/README.md

 We only provide our pre-processed TripAdvisor dataset of hotel reviews.
 The dataset file can be downloaded [here](https://yizzhang.blob.core.windows.net/transformer/yichen/test_github/INSET/dataset.tar.gz?sv=2019-10-10&st=2020-10-27T20%3A27%3A48Z&se=2029-10-28T20%3A27%3A00Z&sr=b&sp=r&sig=9vODA7K%2By%2B4Y%2BzJVuyuBMXz82AgwXvTb3WMn2dDmDHo%3D).

-Please decompress the downloaded file into `dataset` folder under the main directory of this repo:
+Please decompress the downloaded file into the `dataset` folder under the main directory of this repo:
 ```bash
 tar -xzvf dataset.tar.gz
 ```